Cross-platform C SDK logo

 Return

-The new menu.
+The newly created menu.

 menu_destroy ()

-Destroy a menu and its entire hierarchy.
+Destroy a menu and all its hierarchy.

 void